Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 Each package includes:

-Similarly, in digital forensics, experts use write blockers and avoid working directly on original devices.
-This step ensures that no accidental changes occur.
+In digital cases, experts use write blockers and avoid working on original devices.

 3. Transfer of Evidence